 TS20 Upgrades and Modifications

 The Club has a range of equipment to help with our hobby.
-First amongst all of this is our 20″ Dobsonian Mounted Newtonian Telescope – the TS20
+First amongst all of these is our 20″ Dobsonian Mounted Newtonian Telescope – the TS20

 Built almost 25 years ago, refurbished in the 2020s, the TS20 has undergone some recent minor improvements.